Krystal (restaurant)

-Krystal is an American regional fast food restaurant chain headquartered in Dunwoody, Georgia, with restaurants in the Southeastern United States and Puerto Rico.
+Krystal is an American regional fast food restaurant chain headquartered in Dunwoody, Georgia, with restaurants primarily in the Southeastern United States.
 It is known for its small, square hamburgers, called sliders in places other than the Southeast, with steamed-in onions.
 Krystal moved its headquarters from Chattanooga, Tennessee, where it had been based since 1932, to the Atlanta suburb of Dunwoody in early 2013.